evkx/evkx.github.io/content/models/rivian/r1/R1S_Performance_Dual-Motor_AWD_MP/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11,5KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11,5 KW charging.
 As a result, you can charge the battery 0-100% from home in about 12 hours and 22 minutes.

 {{< sitefiguresized thumb="models/rivian/r1/r1s_performance_dual-motor_awd_mp/charging_1_st.jpg" title="Rivian R1S Performance Dual-Motor AWD MP" width="2880" height="1920"  >}}